Ixion@Cadwell #23 will instantiate itself on Thursday the 12th and Friday the 13th of September 2019.

-The massed ranks of Ixies and their friends will once more assemble in the glorious confines of Cadwell Park to spit in the face of Global Recession, dare the Weather Gods to do their worst and gratuitously squander the World's hydrocarbon reserves by riding their motorcycles round and round the circuit.
+Cadwell will once more see the massed ranks of Ixies and their friends assemble to spit in the face of Global Recession, dare the Weather Gods to do their worst and gratuitously squander the World's hydrocarbon reserves by riding their motorcycles round and round the circuit.

 In the ages old traditions of the event, new faces will be put to email addresses, acquaintances will be renewed, old chums remembered, hands shaken, bikes looked at, bikes fixed, urine extracted, beer consumed, gizago promises fulfilled, intersession bull dispensed and those much loved, even on the fourteenth telling, trackday excuses regurgitated (mainly by Orb assuming he keeps to his word and actually turns up with a motorcycle this year).

 Ho Yes Indeed, Ixion@Cadwell.XXII will be the usual fantasmagorical two day funfest of first class friendship, frolicks, food and all the other bits that make Ixion@Cadwell just so good but don't begin with an 'f'.

 How can you even contemplate not being there ?